TV Tropes Needs Your Help

 - Note that Real Life owls have terrible memories in relation to human training.

-- Panda: Gentle, peaceful and cuddly, usually a bit lazy and often fat.
+- Pandas: Gentle, peaceful and cuddly, usually a bit lazy and often fat.
 Usually male.

 - Peacocks: Vain, elegant, pompous.
 Often associated with nobility and if you have a couple of these wandering around your yard, chances are you have Impossibly Cool Wealth.

 - Pelicans: Often portayed as a klutzy, comical, lovable goof.
 Usually male.
 Their throat pouches will be used as a Bag of Holding for about everything, even stuff that would definitely be unable to carry.

 - Penguins: Inherently comical.
 Dignified, but clumsy except in the water.
 Rather cheery and optimistic, even in harsh climes.
 Usually male.